 A Gold Coast Health Paediatric Emergency physician and a Senior Paediatric Pharmacist have combined their expertise to drive the development of a resource already improving the accuracy of care delivered to critically unwell children across Queensland.

-The Resuscitation Emergency Drug Dosage (CREDD) book is designed to aide doctors and nurses in ensuring the correct dose of the appropriate drug is given to the right patient during a resuscitation.
+The Resuscitation Emergency Drug Dosage (CREDD) book is designed to aid doctors and nurses in ensuring the correct dose of the appropriate drug is given to the right patient during resuscitation.

 Dr Bell says the CREDD book improves safety by removing the cognitive burden of calculations with a resource which has already done the maths based on the PICU drug data set of The Queensland Children’s Hospital (QCH).

 “One of the challenges with managing critically ill children is that they all have different weights.
 The drugs we give children are based on their body weights which means we have to do calculations, and those calculations are really challenging to do in a time-pressured situation,” said Dr Bell.“We created our own solution which was really down to Karyn’s clever brain that can do excel formula.
 We’d been using that excel document for about three years and decide to take it to a state-wide meeting with other ED teams.
 That meeting was the catalyst for 15 months of collaboration with key stakeholders around the state.

 “That’s where we discovered a strong appetite for a similar resource, particularly from places that don’t have a paediatric hospital per se.”

 Senior Pharmacist Karyn Dahms says the genesis of the project was due to the variety of resources required to deliver the right medication, the right dose in the right way in a time-critical situation.

 “We combined those resources, so there is only one source of truth in those critical, time-pressured situations.
 We wanted children to have safe and consistent medication delivery throughout their journey, regardless of where they presented,” Karyn said.